AppsFlyerSDK/Unity/README.md

 Settings the user ID as used by the app:

     AppsFlyer.setCustomerUserID("someId");

+For Tracking Rich Event please refer to: TrackEventTests.cs in the Unity Sample app attached.

 Using AppsFlyer's conversion data:
 ==================================

-To load AppsFlyer's conversion data from it's servers you need add the following code to a Javascript code attached to a GameObject:
+To load AppsFlyer's conversion data from it's servers you need to add the AppsFlyerTrackerCallbacks prefab ans attach the AppsFlyerTrackerCallbacks script to it.

-In the script's Start() function add the following line:

-    AppsFlyer.loadConversionData(this.name,"someFunction");

-The first parameter is the script name.
-The second is the name of the function which handles the server's JSON result:

-    function someFunction(json){
-        Debug.Log("AppsFlyer conversion data: "+json);
-    }

 Initializing AppsFlyer using the CS API:
 ========================================

 If you wish to use API directly instead of the iOS's PostprocessBuildPlayer PERL script or Android AppsFlyerOverrideActivity mentioned above, you can use the API directly as follow:

-	AppsFlyer.setAppsFlyerKey("YOU DEV KEY");
+	AppsFlyer.setAppsFlyerKey("YOUR_DEV_KEY_HERE");
-	AppsFlyer.setAppID("APPLE APP ID"); // only required for iOS.
+	AppsFlyer.setAppID("APPLE_APP_ID"); // only required for iOS.
 	AppsFlyer.trackAppLaunch();